Cosmic-Innovative/vertstack/README.md

 ## PWA Support

-This template now includes Progressive Web App (PWA) support, allowing users to install the app on their devices and use it offline.
+This template includes Progressive Web App (PWA) support, allowing users to install the app on their devices and use it offline.

 ### PWA Features: